Diocese of New Ulm

-The Diocese of New Ulm (Dioecesis Novae Ulmae) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in western Minnesota in the United States.

-The Diocese of New Ulm is a suffragan diocese of the metropolitan Archdiocese of Saint Paul and Minneapolis.
-The Cathedral parish is the Cathedral of the Holy Trinity in New Ulm.
+The Diocese of New Ulm (Dioecesis Novae Ulmae) is a diocese of the Catholic Church in western Minnesota in the United States.
+A suffragan diocese of the metropolitan Archdiocese of Saint Paul and Minneapolis, its cathedral parish is the Cathedral of the Holy Trinity in New Ulm.

 Territory

-The Diocese of New Ulm encompasses more than ten counties in southwestern Minnesota.
-The largest town in the diocese is Willmar with 19,610 inhabitants; New Ulm is, after Hutchinson and Marshall, the 4th largest city.
+The Diocese of New Ulm encompasses fifteen counties in southwestern Minnesota.
+The largest town in the diocese is Willmar with 19,610 inhabitants.

 History

 1826 to 1957

 Central Minnesota went through several Catholic jurisdictions before the Vatican erected the Diocese of New Ulm: